CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 + Generate intermediate folders during sorting: When using multiple sort criteria, by default it will generate intermediary folders named after the criteria, if you don't like these folders, uncheck this option.

 ## Remarks
 1. For now only replays of version 1.18 or later are supported.
-I was looking into a way to decompress the PKWARE compressed replay files, but the algorithm used in other parsers didn't make much sense to me.
-If anyone wants to help me implement this, feel free to contact me.
+I haven't had the time yet to improve the parser.
+If anyone wants to help me implement this, feel free to contact me or make a pull request.
 2. There will be errors for certain criteria like player name.
-If you specify to make a folder for the winner or for both, but the replay doesn't have a winner, it'll show an error.
+If you specify to make a folder for the winner or for both, but the replay doesn't have a winner, it will fail to sort this replay.
 3. Another common error is the "unable to distinguish player from observer", which means that not a single player did a build, unit training, or unit morph action.
-In most cases, this is a replay of a few seconds long where no player did anything, so you can safely ignore these too.
+In most cases, this is a replay of a few seconds long where none of the players did a single action, so you can safely ignore these too.
 4. If a replay shows up in a non-terminal folder (in case of multiple sort criteria), this means one of the errors as mentioned above occurred, meaning it was impossible to determine the winner, the match-up,...

 Due to the possible presence of some bugs and it being hard to verify edge case behavior, I suggest either __not__ working on your original replay folder but instead on a copy *or* using the built-in [backup functionality](#backup-replays)!